spacer

 The expedition and following

 Contrary to popular belief, Sacajawea did not "guide Lewis and Clark across the continent."
 She did translate for them and offered some geographic guidance and confirmation in the Three Forks area, where she had lived as a child.
-She also showed them what plants were edible.
+She also showed them edible plants.

 Sacajewa disappears from history

-It is after this point that what happened to Scajawea is in question.
-Two differing stories exist; neither has any proof.
+After this point, what happened to Sacajawea is uncertain.
+Two differing stories exist; neither is backed by any proof.
 The first story is that she died on December 20, 1812.
 This comes from the records of John C. Luttig, the clerk at Fort Manuel, South Dakota.
-He wrote "This evening the wife of Charbonneau, a Snake [Shoshone] squaw died of putrid fever.
+He wrote "This evening the wife of Charbonneau, a Snake [Shoshone] squaw, died of putrid fever.
 She was a good and the best woman in the fort, aged about 25 years.
 She left a fine infant girl."
 John Luttig returned to St. Louis with a baby whom he called “Sacajawea’s Lizette.”
 He had applied to be her guardian, along with a boy called “Toussaint,” but the records show his name crossed out and Captain William Clark’s written in.
 Sacajawea’s son, Jean Baptiste, was also called Toussaint.

 Sacajawea has been honored by having a river, a peak, and a mountain pass named after her.
 Monuments and memorials to her stand at Portland, Oregon, Armstead, Montana, Three Forks, Montana, Bismarck, North Dakota, and Lewiston, Idaho.

-See also Significant Native American Leaders and Significant Women in America.
+See also Significant Native American Leaders and Important and Famous Women in America.